A new study has found that a low-fat diet is not good for us and contributes to early mortality.

 According to the study, running away from fats in its entirety is unhealthy.
-It says fats amongst other functions has the potential of protecting the human health.
+It says fats amongst other functions have the potential of protecting the human health.

-The Dos and Donts of nutrition has never stopped being multi-faceted.
+The dos and donts of nutrition have never stopped being multi-faceted.
 Each theory comes up with its ideals while contradicting others.
 What is known about food nutrition and healthy diets keeps evolving with every new research.

 Basically, these are the importance of fats in out diets.

-- They great energy givers.
+- They are great energy givers.
 Excesses are stored up in your adipose tissue for later use.